ory/sdk/clients/hydra/ruby/docs/AdminApi.md

 api_instance = OryHydraClient::AdminApi.new
 subject = 'subject_example' # String | The subject (Subject) who's consent sessions should be deleted. opts = {
-  client: 'client_example' # String | If set, deletes only those consent sessions by the Subject that have been granted to the specified OAuth 2.0 Client ID
+  client: 'client_example', # String | If set, deletes only those consent sessions by the Subject that have been granted to the specified OAuth 2.0 Client ID
+  all: true # Boolean | If set to `?all=true`, deletes all consent sessions by the Subject that have been granted.
 }

 begin